CorpComms

-CorpComms is a monthly trade magazine targeted at the in-house communicator.
-Published in London, it is distributed throughout the UK and internationally.
+CorpComms was a monthly trade magazine targeted at the in-house communicator.
+Published in London, it was distributed throughout the UK and internationally.
+It ceased publication in 2025.

-The magazine offers advice and articles on a range of topical subjects, such as social media, digital media, internal communications, sponsorship and corporate social responsibility.
+The magazine offered advice and articles on a range of topical subjects, such as social media, digital media, internal communications, sponsorship and corporate social responsibility.

-The magazine runs regular features including interviews with leading in-house communicators, experts offering their 'top ten tips' on a variety of topics, and a focus on recent corporate rebrandings.
-New initiatives include personal views written by in-house communicators and an analysis of developments in the world of media.
+The magazine ran regular features including interviews with leading in-house communicators, experts offering their 'top ten tips' on a variety of topics, and a series of personal views written by in-house communicators and an analysis of developments in the world of media.

-CorpComms also publishes a weekly newsletter and hosts a website of the same name.
+CorpComms also published a weekly newsletter and hosted a website of the same name.

 History

 CorpComms was launched in June 2005 as a bi-monthly publication by Cross Border Group.
 The launch editor was Jana Sanchez, who left when the magazine moved to a monthly publication cycle, to establish financial PR agency City Savvy.
 Helen Dunne became editor in January 2006.
 In its first year, CorpComms was shortlisted in the Best Launch category at the Independent Publisher Awards.
-CorpComms was the subject of a management buyout by long standing editor Helen Dunne in July 2008, and is now published by her new company, Hardy Media.
+CorpComms was the subject of a management buyout by long standing editor Helen Dunne in July 2008, by her company, Hardy Media.